omnunum/harmonic/README.md

 # Harmonic Take Home
 ## Quickstart
 Clone the repo as `harmonic` and then cd in.
 If running locally, make sure to create a new python 3.10 virtual environment first.
 After setting up, see the [Named Pipe as Message Bus](#named-pipe-as-message-bus) and [API](#api) for usage.
+After some data is loaded you can check out [a walkthrough with our data](Exploration Cookbook.md) and the [official EdgeDB cheatsheets](https://www.edgedb.com/docs/guides/cheatsheet/index#cheatsheets).

 ### Docker
 Run the following commands
 - `docker compose up edgedb`
-- (initialize database, generate UI login (make sure to swap port to 10701)) ``` docker exec harmonic-edgedb-1 su edgedb -c "\
+- (initialize database, generate UI login (make sure to swap port to 10701 when running on host)) ``` docker exec harmonic-edgedb-1 su edgedb -c "\
 cd harmonic && edgedb project init --non-interactive ; \
 echo harmonic | edgedb instance reset-password -I harmonic --password-from-stdin && \